eappell/Retirement-Portal/apps/portal/docs/IFRAME_CONTRACT.md

   - payload: { ... } - portal will persist to localStorage for cross-app transfer

 - REQUEST_HEALTHCARE_DATA
+  - REQUEST_PROFILE
+    - type: "REQUEST_PROFILE"
+    - Request the portal to respond with the current user profile via `USER_PROFILE_UPDATE`.
   - type: "REQUEST_HEALTHCARE_DATA"
   - portal will respond with `HEALTHCARE_DATA_RESPONSE` if present